act-rules/act-rules.github.io/_drafts/SC3-1-1-html-lang-valid.md

 name: SC3-1-1-html-lang-valid

 description:
-- This rule checks the validity of the `xml:lang` and/or the `lang` attribute, and that it conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).
+- This rule checks the `xml:lang` and/or the `lang` attribute, and that it conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).

 success_criterion:
 - 3.1.1